microsoft/FluidExamples/cra-demo/README.md

 ### 4.b Sync Fluid and View data

-Syncing our Fluid and View data requires that we set up an event listener, which is another usecase for `useEffect`.
+Syncing our Fluid and View data requires that the app sets up an event listener, which is another usecase for `useEffect`.
 This second `useEffect` function will return early if `fluidMap` is not defined and be ran again once `fluidMap` has been set thanks to the added dependency.

 To sync the data we're going to create a `syncView` function, call that function once to initialize the view, and then continue calling that function each time the map's "valueChanged" event is raised.